Nonsocha/Helms-Capston/README.md

 ngrok http 8080
 # copy the https URL like https://abcd1234.ngrok.io
 ```
+N/B: Ensure ngrok is installed in your machine,it exposes jenkins (running locally) to the internet

 On GitHub repo Settings → Webhooks → Add webhook: